 Educators around the world use the term Assessments for the evaluation, measurement, and documentation of academic readiness, skill acquisition, and learning progress of students.
 This process goes hand-in-hand with the learning process throughout the lifetime of a person.

 Assessment is a comprehensive term.
 It is the assimilation of a plethora of activities that assist with learning.
-This article demonstrates the concept of assessment, its types, and importance.
+This article demonstrates the concept of assessment, its types, and its importance.

 What are Assessments?